-The CE measurement mark can be to the brim or a line marked on the vessel.
+The UKCA measurement mark can be to the brim or a line marked on the vessel.
 It was previously known as government stamped (GS) or crown stamped glassware prior to 2006

-The M12 box at the side states the year in which the CE mark was applied to the glass, in this case 2012.
+The M12 box at the side states the year in which the UKCA mark was applied to the glass.

-The 0126 number is the registration number for National Measurements Office – the official government body who verify our CE marking.
+The 0126 number is the registration number for National Measurements Office – the official government body who verify our UKCA marking.

-The image on the far right shows the CE marking of a brim measure in the base (underside) of the glass.
+The image on the far right shows the UKCA marking of a brim measure in the base (underside) of the glass.

-You need CE marked glasses when selling alcohol if using the glass to measure the amount to serve.
+You need UKCA marked glasses when selling alcohol if using the glass to measure the amount to serve.

-Other acceptable measuring devices such as CE marked optics and jiggers are sometimes used.
+Other acceptable measuring devices such as UKCA marked optics and jiggers are sometimes used.